 in the context of palliative care and hospice, for the last decade.
-Her numerous publications in clinical as well as communication journals address health clinician curriculum, nurse training in communication, team-based communication in health care, and family
+Her numerous publications in clinical as well as communication journals address health communication training, oncology nurse training, interprofessional communication in health care, and family

 A long-time collaborator with a team of health communication and clinical scholars, she has co-authored four books including Communication as Comfort: Multiple Voices in Palliative Care (2008, Routledge Taylor and Francis), Dying with Comfort: Family Illness Narratives and Early Palliative Care (2010, Hampton Press), Communication in Palliative Nursing (2012, Oxford University Press), and Speaking of Dying, with Brazos Press (2012).
 Currently she holds a contract with Oxford University

-Joy is a regular speaker at national healthcare conferences, sharing COMFORT, a communication-driven training curriculum, with multidisciplinary health clinicians.
-She is co-founder and faculty for the Palliative Care Communication Institute, an organization that advances palliative care by fostering clinical communication practices for healthcare professionals, including nurses, physicians, social workers, chaplains, students, and other members students, and other members of interprofessional healthcare teams.
+Joy is a regular speaker at national conferences, sharing COMFORT, a communication-driven training curriculum, with multidisciplinary health clinicians.
+She is co-founder and faculty for the Palliative Care Communication Institute, an organization that advances palliative care by fostering clinical communication practices for healthcare professionals, including nurses, physicians, social workers, chaplains, students, students, and other members of interprofessional healthcare teams.